ppenicka/hey-dj/README.md

 2. Set gets uploaded to the server from client, or downloaded to the server from YouTube.

-3. Multiple 12 second segments get extracted from the set in an interval specified by the `SEGMENT_INTERVAL` environment variable
+3. Multiple 12 second segments get extracted from the set in an interval specified by the `SEGMENT_INTERVAL` environment variable.

-4. Each segment gets sent to the ACRCloud API for identification
+4. Each segment gets sent to the ACRCloud API for identification.

 5. Once a response is received for all segments, a second attempt is performed for segments that were not successfully identified in the first run.
 New segments are extracted for the second attempt at original time plus half of HEY_DJ_INTERVAL, i.e. approximately in the middle between the original two segments.